 Code of Ethics & Professional Responsibility

-Cremation-With-Care (“CWC”) has adopted the Code of Ethics to establish the highest principles and standards.
-These Principles are general statements expressing the ethical and professional ideals that all CWC Exclusive Funeral Home Providers are expected to display in their professional activities.
+Every local, family owned cremation service selected by Cremation-With-Care (“CWC”) has adopted the CWC Code of Ethics to establish the highest cremation principles and standards.
+These Principles are general statements expressing the ethical and professional ideals that all Exclusive Funeral Home Providers for Cremation-With-Care are expected to display in their professional activities.
 As such, the Principles are aspirational in character and provide a source of guidance for CWC selected providers.
-The Principles form the basis of CWC’s Rules of Conduct, Practice & Standards and these documents together reflect CWC recognition of CWC selected funeral home provider’s responsibilities to the public, clients, colleagues and employees.
+The Principles reflect Cremation-With-Care’s recognition of CWC selected funeral home provider’s responsibilities to the public, clients, colleagues and employees.

 Principle 1 – Integrity: Provide professional services with integrity.

 Integrity demands honesty and candor which must not be subordinated to personal gain or advantage.
 CWC selected providers are placed in positions of trust by clients, and the ultimate source of that trust is the CWC selected provider’s business integrity.
 Allowance can be made for innocent error and legitimate differences of opinion, but integrity cannot co-exist with deceit or subordination of one’s principles.

 Principle 2 – Objectivity: Provide professional services objectively.

 Objectivity requires intellectual honesty and impartiality.
 Regardless of the particular service rendered or the capacity in which a CWC selected provider functions, CWC selected providers should protect the integrity of their work, maintain objectivity and avoid subordination of their judgment.